ProfessorSalty/studytopics/study_topics.md

 message, it sends a CHANGE_CYPHER_SPEC message back to the client.
 At this point, an encrypted channel of communication has been established.

+### What is long polling?

+### What is DTD (Document Type Declaration)?

+A DTD defines the structure, legal elements, and attributes of an XML document.

+* PCDATA - A Parsed Character Data.
+XML parsers usually parse all the text in an XML document.

+* CDATA - While CDATA is an Unparsed Character Data, the term is used about text data that should not be parsed by the XML parser.

 ### What is HTTP/2?

 # Cryptography